Muhammad0312/FrontierExploration/README.md

 <img src="media/report_images/frontier_4.png" alt="testing" height="300">

 The select_point() method is responsible for creating a sorted list of points according to the IG criterion described.
 Different functions are created for different IG criterion.
+These include:
+1. nearest_frontier
+2. farthest_frontier
+3. maximum_area
+4. maximum_information_gain
+5. biggest_cluster
+6. dist_weighted_information_gain

 Finally after all this, the get_candidate_point() method of the FrontierDetector class returns the ordered list of candidate points to the get_goal function of frontier_exploration node.
 Then the first point is selected and sent as goal to the move_to_point node.

 All other functions in this node are either visualizations or helper functions.

 ## move_to_pt

+The move_to_pt node acts as a action server, which receives the goal point, and responsible for motion planning and control of the robot.
+The main 2 deisgn choices are motion planner and controller.
+Currently there are 9 motion planner choices.
+RRTStarOMPL, InRRTStar-, FMT-, BIT-, InRRTStar-Dubins, FMT-Dubins, BIT-Dubins, InRRTStar-BSpline.
+FMT-BSpline, BIT-BSpline

+The motion planners that include Dubins or Spline need a curved controller.
+A sample of setting the two variables in the init of the node is shown below:

+**self.planner_config = 'BIT-'**

+**self.curved_coltroller = False**